hackerb9/vv/README.md

 * Slideshow mode (`S`).
 * Renaming a file (`r`) uses readline for easier editing.
 * Rename and move default to the last directory used.
-* Parent directories automatically created if nonexistent when moving a file.
+* Directories are automatically created if nonexistent when moving a file.
 * Edit embedded comments (`C`).
 Works with JPEG, PNG, TIFF, GIF, and more.
 * Embedded comments can have multiple lines (use ^V^J for a new line).
 * Sets xterm to use more color registers for higher quality pictures.